 How will the work you do be shared with your individual or couples therapist?
 The Workshop will teach you a lot about yourself and your relationship.
 This information is helpful if you are working with other therapists.

 I want your gains to be transferred to your therapist.
-With your permission, I summarize what was taught over the weekend and make clinical recommendations based on your work and my observations.
-This written report is sent to your therapist, free of charge.
+With your permission, I contact your therapist to discuss what you learned.
+I also summarize what was taught over the weekend and make clinical recommendations based on your work and my observations.
+This optional 4-page written report is sent to your therapist, for an additional charge of $75 per therapist.

 What kind of follow-up and continued support is provided?
 Couples do well at these workshops…away from the stress of home and under the supervision of a therapist.
 The work continues at home, though, and couples often need supports as they navigate their old patterns with new tools.